lowlowd/WEALTHSIMPLE-BONUS/src/data/post/referral-bonus-terms-conditions.md

 ### I have a TFSA.
 Can I use a code if I open a new RRSP?

-No. The referral program is strictly for new clients who have never had a Wealthsimple account before.
-If you already hold any Wealthsimple account (including Cash, Crypto, or Tax), opening a secondary account type (like an RRSP) does not make you eligible for a new client referral bonus.
+No. The referral program is strictly for new clients who have never had a Wealthsimple investment or chequing account before.
+If you already hold any Wealthsimple investment account (Self-directed, Crypto, Managed) or Chequing account, opening a secondary account type (like an RRSP) does not make you eligible for a new client referral bonus.

+### I only use Wealthsimple Tax.
+Am I still eligible for a referral bonus?

+Yes, in most cases.
+The official referral terms define a "new client" as someone who has not previously opened a Self-directed, Crypto, Managed Investing, or Chequing account.
+Wealthsimple Tax is notably absent from this definition.
+If you've only ever used Wealthsimple Tax to file your returns, you're likely still considered a new client and can claim the $25 bonus when you open and fund your first investment account.